abdulazeemomer/EC2-ALB-ASG-Web-Application-Deployment/README.md

   * ASG scale-out events
 * Creating an SNS topic for alarm notifications and subscribe email/Slack webhook.
 * Enabling CloudWatch Logs for application log.

 ---

-## Cost Optimization Tips

-* **Auto Scaling** to reduce instances during off-peak hours.
-* **SSM Session Manager** to avoid NAT costs for SSH management.

----

-## Security Best Practices

-* Use IAM roles for EC2, never embed credentials in AMI or user-data.
-* Use Security Groups to restrict traffic (ALB -> EC2 only).
-* Place DBs in private subnets and restrict access to only app instances.
-* Enable encryption (EBS, RDS storage, S3 at rest) and use KMS CMKs for sensitive data.
-* Perform regular vulnerability scans and enable Amazon Inspector or third-party tools.

----

 ## Testing and Validation